NicolasBizzozzero/Skyblog-Archiving/README.md

 $ python src/__main__.py
 ```

 Archived blogs will be saved in the `archives` directory.
+After archiving, the software will start a local HTTP server located at http://127.0.0.1:8000/

 # Known issues